4 Nov 2022

 Both these methods seek to ensure that your confidential information remains confidential.

-Which method should you choose?
-Generally speaking, if you are hiring a new employee, you should insert a confidentiality clause in the employee’s employment contract.
+If you are hiring a new employee, you should insert a confidentiality clause in the employee’s employment contract.

 (1) “The Employee agrees to keep all of the Employer's business secrets confidential at all times during and after the term of the Employee's employment.
-The Employer's business secrets includes any information regarding the Employer's customers, supplies, finances, research, development, manufacturing processes, or any other technical or business information.
+The Employer's business secrets include any information regarding the Employer's customers, supplies, finances, research, development, manufacturing processes, or any other technical or business information.

 (2) The Employee agrees not to make any unauthorized copies of any of the Employer's business secrets or information without the Employer's consent, nor to remove any of the Employer's business secrets or information from the Employer's facilities.”

 We have created employment agreement templates with comprehensive confidentiality clauses included for your use.
 Each variation of employment agreement differs based on the party they favour – the employer or employee – and differs to reflect whether share options are granted to employees or not.

 You can find and select a suitable employment agreement template here.

 In the employment context, a non-disclosure agreement (“NDA”) or a confidentiality agreement is a contract between an employer and employee where the employee agrees to not disclose or use confidential information belonging to the company.

 There are two types of NDAs: ‘Mutual’ and ‘Unilateral’ NDAs.
 They differ as to which parties are obliged to maintain confidentiality.

 A ‘mutual NDA’ imposes a mutual obligation of confidentiality on the parties who provide and receive information.